 Understanding Sound Waves and Noise Pollution Sources

 Sound is a mechanical wave that propagates through air by oscillating particles, characterized by its frequency (measured in Hertz) and amplitude (related to loudness).
-Noise pollution sources—such as traffic, construction, and urban activity—emit a broad range of sound frequencies from low-frequency rumble (below 250 Hz) to higher-pitched noises exceeding 2,000 Hz.
-Low-frequency sounds, like heavy road traffic and construction machinery, possess longer wavelengths that are more challenging to block.
-High-frequency noise, including sirens or alarms, have shorter wavelengths and are typically easier to attenuate.
+Noise pollution sources—such as traffic, construction, rail lines, aircraft, and dense urban activity—emit a broad range of sound frequencies from low-frequency rumble (below 250 Hz) to higher-pitched noises exceeding 2,000 Hz.
+Low-frequency sounds, like heavy road traffic and construction machinery, possess longer wavelengths that are harder to block because they bend around obstacles and can excite building elements.
+High-frequency noise, including sirens or alarms, has shorter wavelengths and is typically easier to attenuate.

 Acoustical Engineering Principles Relevant to Noise Control